mitin001/transcriber/blog/books/cloud-storage-security/1-data-in-the-cloud.md

 > Mainframe computers in use beginning in the 1950s had most of the capabilities we associate with cloud computing: powerful servers providing data storage, software, and processing.
 By the early 1970s, mainframes had hardware virtualization capabilities.

 Then, the industry got distracted by supplying individuals with computing devices made for private use.
 The personal computers grew more powerful every year; performance was the focus of customer-facing innovation.
 The methods for connecting computing devices together continued to develop largely under the radar.
-The cloud of the present day benefitted from both of these research directions: it is both highly powerful and highly connected.
+The cloud of the present day benefited from both of these research directions: it is both highly powerful and highly connected.

 > The emergence of personal computers in the 1970s and home computers in the 1980s moved computational power away from mainframes and to personal computers accessible to many more people.
 The current growth of cloud computing represents an attempt to restore many of the computing advantages originally provided by mainframes, but with the added advantages of Internet connected, geographically distributed, and scalable data storage and processing.